 So that is the reason you will find graham CRACKERS in the cookie aisle in all stores.
 One store owner in a remote city had a boss/wife who made a decision that has ricocheted around the country and is followed by every store manager in every grocery store, both large and small.

 Everybody has a boss.
 Even the Pope has a boss.
 How well you listen to your boss could result in an inspired or disastrous choice.

-The professor has made his choice.
-So I hope my grandson will come to realize that his new professor’s graham cracker decision was been made for him.
-He may well be following the dictates of his boss and have no choice in how he presents the curriculum for this class and it is doubtful that he will ever tell this young student the reason for what seems like a superfluous number of study hours.
+My grandson's professor has made his choice.
+So I hope my grandson will come to realize that his new professor’s graham cracker-decision has been made for him.
+He may well be following the dictates of his boss and have no choice in how he presents the curriculum for this class.
+It is doubtful that he will ever tell this young student the reason for what seems like a superfluous number of study hours.